 How to send your samples

 We accept either 48 or 96 samples per plate.
 If using only half the plate, please ensure that samples are loaded in odd numbered wells only.
 Plates must be compatible with the Applied Biosystems 3730 DNA Analyser.
 Please contact us for advice.

 Samples should be pooled into wells at an appropriate pooling ratio and dilution in order to achieve similar fluorescent intensities across all loci in the pooling.
 The aim is to achieve data with peaks between 500 and 20000 fu (fluorescent units).
-We are happy to provide one free test run for each new customer, in order to determine optimal DNA concentrations.
-We recommend testing a combination of pooling ratios to determine which ratio gives similar fluorescent intensities across all loci in the pooling, along with a dilution series of each pooling in order to determine the optimal signal strength.
+We recommend that you run a test plate initially in order to determine optimal DNA concentrations.
+It is a good idea to test a combination of pooling ratios to determine which ratio gives similar fluorescent intensities across all loci in the pooling, along with a dilution series of each pooling in order to determine the optimal signal strength.
 A suggested dilution series would be 1:10, 1:25, 1:50 and 1:100, for each pooling ratio.